 - Operational readiness

-- Pre-operational verifications (POVs) and commissioning
+- Preparation of pre-operational verifications (POVs) and commissioning

 - Plant operation and production ramp-up